 Our first impressions of Kyoto

 So we get to Kyoto station, we descend, and there is an incredible frenzy of people.
 We get the impression that there are many more people here than in Osaka.
 We initially look for the exit, and immediately where to go to retrieve our JR Pass.
-Thus taking advantage of the fact that we were already at the station, and thus we would have them with time.
+Thus taking advantage of the fact that we were already at the station, and thus we would have them in time.
 We go into an office where train tickets are sold, and there they have a line dedicated to passes.
 It was all very simple and fast, you only have to complete a form that the agent gives and they give you the pass.
 Done !!

 I think it was more difficult to find the exit of the hotel to take a taxi than the pass.
 In the end, as we did not know much about how to go to the hotel, we took a taxi.
 It didn’t cost much, we paid the equivalent of about € 10.
 Later we learned that we could have taken the subway because there was one very close to the hotel, but we were not very clear about this when we arrived.

 In about fifteen minutes we arrived at the hotel, for our first part in Kyoto we stayed at the Hotel Nishitetsu Solaria Kyoto Premier .
-Near the river, in an area known as Sanjo, and also near the train station with the same name.
+Near the river, in an area known as Sanjo, and also near the train station of the same name.
 It is a little further north of the city and it seemed practical for us to move towards Arashiyama, which was our first objective to visit.

 We had read that visiting Arashiyama took a whole day, so we would do it the next day, the same day we arrived we went for a walk to explore the area, and we had a half intention to visit the imperial palace, but we only managed to see it from the outside and visit the gardens.
 It was Monday, and take note, on Mondays, the imperial palace is closed to the public.
 After walking a lot, we were super exhausted, we decided to go back to the hotel and see what we could eat.

 The surroundings of Nishitetsu Solaria are quite beautiful, the street borders a stream, the Misosogi River, which is quite choreographic and gives a beautiful atmosphere to the place.
 Also, very close on foot, you can reach the Teramachi Galleries.
-Lots of shops located in an endless covered corridor.
+Lots of shops are located in an endless covered corridor.
 We passed through here on our way back to the hotel, when we were coming from the Imperial Palace, we were not really looking for the place, and suddenly we found ourselves in this maze of roofed streets, which gave the impression of a shopping center with infinite corridors.

 At the time of check-in, we asked for our luggage, which would arrive by post the next day, we had planned to have enough clothes for the first night, so we had no problem.

-Visting the northern of Kyoto: Arashiyama
+Visiting the northern of Kyoto: Arashiyama – The famous Kyoto Bamboo Forest

 There are two ways to get to the Bamboo forest, but it seems to me that going through Kameyama Park is the best.
 To get to the entrance of the park, you have to skirt the Katsura river, walking along a beautiful and pleasant boulevard.